MichaelCurrin/docsify-js-tutorial/docs/README.md

     - e.g. `/foo.md`, which becomes `/#/foo`.
 - Links may use an ID.
     - e.g. To link to heading on the homepage, use `#my-project`, which gets converted to `/#/?id=my-project`.
-    - e.g. To link to another page, use `foo.md#my-project`.
+    - e.g. To link to another page, use `foo.md#my-project`, which becomes `/#/foo.md?idmy-project`.
 - Do not reference the `docs` directory in the path. e.g. `/docs/foo.md`
-- Do not refer to content outside of the `docs` directory.  e.g. `../README.md`
+- Do not refer to content outside of the `docs` directory.  e.g. `../README.md`.
+- If you use relative links between files in the `docs` directory - make sure to enable this in the app config.

+!> Be careful when using HTML tags that have links or avoid them. <br>HTML tag hyperlinks will be rendered literally and so will break in the Docsify path structure e.g. `foo.md` or `foo.md#my-project`. <br> You can set them up manually, which makes them harder to maintain if your site structure changes. e.g. `href="/#/id=my-project"` or `href="/#/foo.md?id=my-project"`

 ## Quickstart local server